Steven Guilbeault: Early career

 After the Earth Summit in Rio de Janeiro in 1993, Guilbeault, Laure Waridel, Elizabeth Hunter, Patrick Henn, François Meloche and Sidney Ribaux founded Action for Solidarity, Equity, Environment and Development (ASEED).
 It acquired not-for-profit status in 1995.
 In 1998 it was rebranded as Équiterre.
 The organization's goal is to propose concrete solutions to make Canada a society where sustainable development and social economy would be central to the actions and concerns of its citizens, organizations and government.
 Steven Guilbeault was a member of Équiterre's board of directors for many years.

 In 1997, Guilbeault joined Greenpeace Canada.
 He was put in charge of its climate change division and he managed the climate and energy campaign before being the organization's Quebec bureau chief in 2000.
 In 2005, he coordinated the climate campaign for Greenpeace International.
 On four occasions, Guilbeault made headlines for Greenpeace, such as when he scaled Toronto's CN Tower in 2001, accompanied by British activist Chris Holden.
 At the time the tower was the tallest in the world.
 After ascending to a height of 340 metres, they unfurled a banner that read: "Canada and Bush Climate Killers."
 Guilbeault and Holden were arrested and charged with mischief.
 The goal was to grab the world's attention a week before the UN's sixth conference on climate change, where the fate of the Kyoto Protocol would be decided.
 The stunt cost the CN Tower Corporation an estimated $50,000, and Guilbeault was sentenced to one year's probation and the court ordered him to pay a portion of costs.
 Guilbeault remained Greenpeace's Quebec spokesperson until June 8, 2007, at which time he announced his resignation.

+In 2002, Gilbeault was arrested after climbing upon the house of Alberta Premier Ralph Klein.
+Gilbeault maintained that it was a stunt to pretend to install solar panels on the home, but Klein’s wife Colleen was terrified to see a nondescript van pull up and discharge men in orange jumpsuits who proceeded to climb onto the roof.

 In 2008, he returned to Équiterre, which he had cofounded fifteen years earlier, to work on climate change issues.
 He left that position in autumn 2018.